controlplane-com/k8s-operator/README.md

 ## Preventing Resource Deletion
 Deleting a Kubernetes resource while the controller is installed and running will remove the corresponding resource from Control Plane.
-You can prevent this by adding a special annotation to the resource anytime before deletion. e.g.
+You can prevent this by adding a special annotation to the Kubernetes resource anytime before deletion. e.g.
 ``` yaml
 kind: gvc
 metadata: